Up Here Festival: 2022

 For the first time in the history of the event, the 2022 festival allowed some of the older murals to be "retired" and painted over with new works.
 It also marked the addition of the city's new Place des Arts to the list of venues, and featured a Sunday afternoon "mystery tour", in which three outdoor musical venues would feature "pop-up" shows by musicians who were not announced in advance.

 Performers included Absolutely Free, The Ape-ettes, aurel, Backxwash, DijahSB, DJ Redo, DJ Seith, Ellemetue, Emilio Portal, Exmiranda, Ghostly Kisses, Groovy Betty, Hippie Hourrah, Jane Inc., Jasmyn, Kimmortal, l’loop, La Luz, LaFHomme, Lee Paradise, Like a Girl, Louis Simão, Matt Foy, Maxwell José, OBUXUM, Peach Pact, Pierre Kwenders, Quintron and Miss Pussycat, Seulement, Sister Ray, Status/Non-Status, Thea May and Troy Junker, Tommy and the Commies, Uncle Stu, Will Powers, Wolf Saga and YONI.
 Art projects were by Alex Bierk, Anong Migwans Beam, Born in the North, Catdog3000, Christian Chapman, Lauren Verwolf, Luella, Maxine Lemieux, Melanie Vanco, Nico Glaude, Stephanie Babij, Stephanie Hrechka, Studio Nude Beach and the McEwen School of Architecture.

+2023

+In 2023, festival organizers announced that they would be forced to scale back the event, following a loss of funding from the provincial Experience Ontario program.
+Most notably, they were forced to cancel an appearance by Latvian singer Elizabete Balčuz, who had been scheduled to appear as the festival's only international performer.

+The announcement resulted in a rapid influx of over $8,000 in donations to the festival from the community.

+Musical performers in 2023 included Bad Actors, Bibi Club, Bonnie Trash, Boogey the Beat, Braids, Devours, Debby Friday, Gustaf, Myst Milano, Nobro, Pa II, Psychbike, The Retail Simps, Someone's Daughter, Rose-Erin Stokes, Strange Attractor, Super Duty Tough Work, Tall Pork, U.S. Girls and Ric Wilson.

+2024

+Musical performers in 2024 included Alix Fernz, Allie X, Anachnid, Bad Waitress, Bassline Jack, Beverly Glenn-Copeland, Casper Skulls, Cassidy Houston, City of Lakes Music Society, Corridor, Diva Worship, DJ Derek B, DJ Yerf T Spinnermin, Groovy Betty, Janette King, La Sécurité, Max Moon, Medussah, Mistaken for Wayne, Morgan Vie, Myriam Gendron, NADUH, Nicholas Cangiano, Omega Mighty, Paint by Numbers, Patricia Cano, Pelada, Population II, Pressure Pin, PUP, Rockpile, Sebastian Gaskin, Shuffle Puppy, Slash Need, Sydanie, Tafari Anthony, The 555, The Mystery Lights, Tobi, UZ, Witch Prophet and Yonatan Gat with Maalem Hassan BenJaafar.

+2025

+The 2025 festival was headlined by Elisapie, with other performers including The OBGMs, Miesha and the Spanks, Bells Larsen, Ouri, Michie Mee, Marie Davidson, The Gruesomes, Octopoulpe, N Nao, Belly Hatcher, Akeem Oh, Allô Fantôme, Will Powers and TRIN.